 Hulse Gary; Lautenschlager, Nicola; Tait, Robert; Almeida, Osvaldo.
 “Dementia associated with alcohol and other drug use.”
 International Psychogeriatrics.
 September 2005.
 Accessed June 8, 2019.

-Jessen, Frank; et al. “Anticholinergic drug use and risk for dementia: target for dementia prevention.”
+Jessen, Frank; et al. “Anticholinergic drug use and risk for de[…]dementia prevention.”
 European archives of psychiatry and clinical neuroscience, November 2010.
 Accessed June 8, 2019.

 Schwarzinger, Michael; et al. “Contribution of alcohol use disorders to the burden of dementia in France 2008–13: a nationwide retrospective cohort study.”
 The Lancet Public Health.
 March 2018.
 Accessed June 8, 2019.